Fallout from riot, virus leaves toxic mood on Capitol Hill - WTMJ

 Rep. Steve Palazzo, R-Miss., acknowledged, “There might be some relationship building that needs to take place.”

-Rep. Norma Torres, D-Calif., said she has spent sleepless nights replaying the horrific attack scenes in her mind.
+Rep. Norma Torres, D-Calif., said she has spent sleepless nights replaying the January attack scenes in her mind.

 She said she is hoping for some assurances from her Republican colleagues that they’re all committed to the same goal of “upholding our democracy.”